AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/introduction.md

 ---
 title: Universal Visual Editor Introduction
-description: Learn how the Universal Visual Editor (aka Universal Editor) enables WYSIWIG editing of any experience for all headless and headful experiences.
-Understand how that will help content authors to deliver exceptional experiences, to increase their content velocity, and how it will provide a state-of-the-art developer experience.
+description: Learn how the Universal Visual Editor (a.k.a.
+Universal Editor) enables what-you-see-is-what-you-get (WYSIWYG) editing of any headless and headful experience.
+Understand how it can help content authors deliver exceptional experiences, increase their content velocity, and how provides a state-of-the-art developer experience.
 ---

 # Universal Visual Editor Introduction {#introduction}

-Learn how the Universal Visual Editor (aka Universal Editor) enables WYSIWIG editing of any experience for all headless and headful experiences.
-Understand how that will help content authors to deliver exceptional experiences, to increase their content velocity, and how it will provide a state-of-the-art developer experience.
+Learn how the Universal Visual Editor (a.k.a.
+Universal Editor) enables what-you-see-is-what-you-get (WYSIWYG) editing of any headless and headful experience.
+Understand how it can help content authors deliver exceptional experiences, increase their content velocity, and how provides a state-of-the-art developer experience.

 ## Background {#background}